SAP-samples/teched2025-DT266/exercises/ex04/README.md

 >      - and LOOP FROM this start value USING the sorted key.

 > [!IMPORTANT]
-> Prerequisite for this exercise is that you have implemented **three specific subsequent** changes:
+> Prerequisite for this exercise is that you have implemented the changes:
-> - Code change of exercise [2.1 - Coding Change for Reading the Supplements](../ex02/README.md#exercise-21-coding-change-for-reading-the-supplements)
-> - Code change of exercise [2.3 - Correction of the ABAP Code](../ex02/README.md#exercise-23-correction-of-the-abap-code)
 > - Activation of Buffering [4.2 - Use Table Buffering to Improve the Performance](#exercise-42-use-table-buffering-to-improve-the-performance)
 > - Creation of the secondary key & index [4.3 - Use Secondary Index & Key to Improve the Performance](#exercise-43-use-secondary-index--key-to-improve-the-performance)
 > - Usage of the FOR ALL ENTRIES select [4.4 - Usage of the Table Comparison Tool](#exercise-44-usage-of-the-table-comparison-tool)